MagSafe

-MagSafe is a series of proprietary magnetically attached power connectors developed by Apple Inc. for its MacBook family of laptops.
+MagSafe is a series of proprietary magnetically attached power connectors developed by Apple Inc. for its MacBook Air and MacBook Pro laptops.

-The MagSafe power connector was introduced on 10 January 2006, in conjunction with the MacBook Pro, the first Intel-based Mac laptop, at the Macworld Expo.
+The MagSafe power connector was introduced on January 10, 2006, in conjunction with the MacBook Pro, the first Intel-based Mac laptop, at the Macworld Expo.
 A MagSafe connector is held in place magnetically so that if it is tugged (for example, by someone tripping over the cable), it will be pulled out of the port without damaging the connector or the port, and without pulling the computer off its surface.
 A thinner and wider version, called MagSafe 2, was introduced in 2012.
 It was discontinued across Apple's product lines between 2016 and 2019 and replaced with USB-C and USB Power Delivery charging.
 MagSafe returned to Mac laptops with the introduction of updated MacBook Pro models with MagSafe 3 in 2021.

 History

 The basic concept of MagSafe is derived from the magnetic power connectors that are part of many deep fryers and Japanese countertop cooking appliances since the early 2000s in order to avoid spilling their dangerously hot contents.
-MagSafe was introduced on January 10, 2006 in the first-generation MacBook Pro.
+MagSafe was introduced on January 10, 2006, in the first-generation MacBook Pro.
 Apple was granted for MagSafe ("Magnetic connector for electronic device", issued in 2007) as MagSafe was deemed to be a sufficient improvement due to the connector being symmetrical and reversible, and the fact that magnets within a connector are arranged in opposing polarities for improved coupling strength.

 Apple phased out the original MagSafe and MagSafe 2 with the release of the 12-inch MacBook and the 2016 MacBook Pro which both used only USB-C for charging.
 The 2017 MacBook Air, the last Mac laptop with MagSafe before 2021, was discontinued on July 9, 2019.

 The MagSafe connector returned in 2021 as "MagSafe 3" with the introduction of updated 14-inch and 16-inch MacBook Pro models.

 Apple also uses the MagSafe name for a wireless power transfer and accessory-attachment feature for the iPhone based on the Qi standard.
 MagSafe was introduced with the iPhone 12 and 12 Pro.